usnistgov/MATS/docs/source/Fitting and Simulating isotopes and molecules not in HITRAN.rst

 Module import follows from the :ref:`Fitting Experimental Spectra` and :ref:`Fitting Synthetic Spectra` examples.

-.. currentmodule:: Utilities
+.. currentmodule:: MATS.utilities

-The :py:func:`add_to_HITRANstyle_isotope_list`:py:func:`add_to_HITRANstyle_isotope_list` function allows you to ammend a given isotope list to include additional molecules and/or isotopes using the HITRAN-style molcule_id, local_isotope id, and global isotope id parameterization.
+The :py:func:`add_to_HITRANstyle_isotope_list` function allows you to ammend a given isotope list to include additional molecules and/or isotopes using the HITRAN-style molcule_id, local_isotope id, and global isotope id parameterization.
 This function has some checks to verify expected behavior
 - if the molecule id and isotope id are in the initial isotope line list, it will return 'Already entry with that molec_id and local_iso_id.
 This result will write over that entry.
 - if the molecule id is in the initial isotope list it will return 'This is being added as a new isotope of molecule name.
 Proceed if that was the intention.
 - if the global isotope id is already in the isotope list it will return, 'There is another entry with this global isotope id.
 Consider changing the value for consistency'